The Complete Guidance to Find Your Art Style

 Copy the Artists You Like

 But a bunch of them.
-If you copy one exactly, you are ripping
+If you copy one exactly, you are rippingthem off.
+If you take partial ideas from multiple artists, then you are able to make something unique.

 If you haven’t already, you need to read “Steal Like an Artist”by Austin Kleon.
 It’s full of helpful creative advice.
 You can see their influences in your work, but you can also see that their style does not look exactly like theirs.